qmlcode/qml/docs/source/examples.rst

 The dimensions of the array should be ``(number_molecules, size, 5, size)``, where ``size`` is the size keyword used when generating the representations.

-In addition to using the ``Compound`` class to generate the representations, FCHL representations can also be generated via the ``qml.fchl.generate_fchl_representation()`` function, using similar notation to the functions in the ``qml.representations.*`` functions.
+In addition to using the ``Compound`` class to generate the representations, FCHL representations can also be generated via the ``qml.ml.representations.fchl.generate_fchl_representation()`` function, using similar notation to the functions in the ``qml.ml.representations.*`` functions.

 .. code:: python

-    from qml.fchl import generate_representation
+    from qml.ml.representations.fchl import generate_representation

     # Dummy coordinates for a water molecule
     coordinates = np.array([[1.464, 0.707, 1.056],